Tom Hines, Bill Hasbrouck and Harry Weese discuss Daniel Burnham

 In part two of the six part series Joy Street, Studs focuses on the life of one particular young man.
 Eighteen year old Jimmy shares with Studs his daily routine, his triumphs and tragedies, and what he would hope to accomplish during his life, if he ever gets that chance.

-Studs and Tcherepnin discuss Tcherepnin's early years in Leningrad, his creative drive and its relation to real-life experiences and the influence of Chicago on his 1953 Op.
+Studs Terkel and Tcherepnin discuss Tcherepnin's early years in Leningrad, his creative drive and its relation to real-life experiences and the influence of Chicago on his 1953 Op.
 87 Suite for Orchestra.

 Terkel comments and presents a musical performance by Marian McPartland